Jaycossey/blog-portfolio/README.md

 Now that we have seed data, a database, and our basic crud operations, we need to edit the code within the Controller to display that data and handle the functionality of the CRUD operations.

 The specifics (including comments and breakdown) are in the Blog Controller under the respective Action Methods and in the Views.

+### Remaining code

+When we have created our data and fed it into our application via SeedData, as well as creating the references via DbContext, we can create our CRUD functionality, this is described in the BlogController.cs file.
+See [resources](#resources) for more information.

+Once our CRUD operations are finalised, we can then use various CSS and JavaScript within our View files to customise the remaining application pages.

 ## Tech Stack